Keyboard shortcuts

 Postgres at heart

-The wire protocol, faithfully. babar speaks Postgres directly — extended-protocol prepares, binary results, SCRAM-SHA-256, channel binding over TLS, and binary COPY FROM STDIN for bulk ingest.
-There is no translation layer between you and the server.
+babar speaks Postgres directly: extended-protocol prepares, binary results, SCRAM-SHA-256, channel binding over TLS, and binary COPY FROM STDIN for bulk ingest.

 Built for the herd

-Predictable under load.
-A single background task owns the socket and serializes wire I/O, so every public call is cancellation-safe.
-Pool, statement cache, and tracing spans are first-class — not bolted on later.
+A single background task owns the socket and serializes wire I/O, so public calls stay cancellation-safe.
+Pools, statement caches, and tracing spans are part of the design.

 In babar, a Query<Params, Row> is a runtime value.
 It carries: